Ltamaren/great-goose-a5384/content/pages/index.md

       - image: images/feature3.png
         image_alt: App user profile preview
         content: >
-          Farming is a social token "mining" process unique to BRN.
-Help to expand the community and earn BRN.
+          Participate and contriubute to the evolution of BRN.
+Your ideas will help create the BRN revolution.
         actions:
           - label: Get Started
             url: /features